 The obvious solution is to use the correct print technology for the best results.
 For instance, use photo paper for a large photo image, vinyl for banners, etc. But, one often overlooked aspect of printing the perfect image is the ink itself.

 So, inkjet printing is not new.
 It was first conceptualized in the 1950s and brought to market in the 1970s by HP and Canon.
-As per Wikipedia:
+As per IJT Direct:

 Photo credit: dp3project.org